 – Duck’n’Dive – $365: Pair a rafting trip with Tongariro River Rafting and a 12,000 ft skydive

 All combos include a few freebies too.
-Call us for more information or to book!
+Check out our Combos & Deals page or call us for more information or to book!

 Can I skydive if I have been scuba diving?